Mastering Swing Trading During Bear Market Rallies

 2. Focus on Price Channels

-Price channels provide a visual guide to structure.
+Price channels provide a visual guide to market structure.
 In a declining channel, each rally typically tops out near the upper channel line before resuming lower.
 By mapping these channels, traders can:

 Identify likely resistance zones